ludocode/onramp/core/libc/README.md

 There are many ways to exit a program in C. This describes their implementation in Onramp.

+TODO the below documentation is wrong and needs to be fixed, and libc/2 needs to be fixed as well.
+We are relaxing the rules so programs don't have to close open files, and `_Exit()` doesn't flush or close anything anymore, so it is now much closer to the real C rules.

 In Onramp, processes can run other processes, and all processes share a global set of file handles in the VM.
 All open files of a process must therefore be closed before exiting, otherwise they will be leaked.
 This is handled by the libc.

 The Onramp libc implements two main ways of exiting a program: `_Exit()` and `abort()`.
 These two functions are implemented by all libc stages and used by all bootstrap stages of the toolchain.